lab1092/blender-manual_ja/manual/modeling/meshes/selecting/advanced.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode → :guilabel:`Edge` select mode
+   | Mode:     *Edit* mode → *Edge* select mode
    | Menu:     :menuselection:`Select --> Select Boundary Loop` or :menuselection:`Mesh --> Edges --> Select Boundary Loop`
-   | Hotkey:   :kbd:`ctrl-E` → :menuselection:`Select Boundary Loop`
+   | Hotkey:   :kbd:`Ctrl-E` → :menuselection:`Select Boundary Loop`

-:guilabel:`Select Boundary Loop` is the "logical inverse" of :guilabel:`Select Loop Inner-Region`, based on all regions currently selected, it selects only the edges at the border of these regions.
-It can operate in any select mode, but will always switch to :guilabel:`Edge` select mode when run.
+*Select Boundary Loop* is the "logical inverse" of *Select Loop Inner-Region*, based on all regions currently selected, it selects only the edges at the border of these regions.
+It can operate in any select mode, but will always switch to *Edge* select mode when run.

 All this is much more simple to illustrates with examples: